Toyota announces open-source, “console-grade” proprietary game engine

 The first is a high-performance Entity Component System (ECS) core, which is written in C++ to squeeze out as much performance and create room for optimization for weaker hardware.
 At the same time, it allows devs to use Dart and higher-level game tools, so they can transfer knowledge from other game engines.

-The second is model-defined trigger touch zones, which allow digital artists to set up “clickable” areas right inside Blender and assign them to trigger certain actions.
-Then, developers can hook up the click events to whatever behavior they want, which makes building 3D interfaces a lot simpler, and lets end-users interact with objects and controls in a more intuitive way.
+The second is model-defined trigger touch zones, which allow digital artists to set up“clickable” areas inside graphics software tools like Blender and assign them to trigger certain actions.
+Developers can just hook up the click events to whatever behavior they want, making 3D interface building a lot simpler.
+It also lets end-users interact with objects and controls in a more intuitive way.

 The third is console-grade 3D rendering, which is powered by Google’s Filament renderer and uses modern, console-grade graphics APIs to make games look prettier.